ML4GW/aframe/aframe/pipelines/sandbox/README.md

 ```

 The `workers` argument specifies how many `luigi` workers to use.
 This controls how many concurrent tasks
 can be launched.
-It is useful to specify more than 1 worker when you have tasks that are not dependent on one another.
+It is useful to specify more than 1 worker when you have several tasks that are not dependent on one another.

 The `gpus` argument controls which gpus to use for training and inference.
 Under the hood, the pipeline is simply setting
 the `CUDA_VISIBLE_DEVICES` environmentt variable.